Annandale, Minnesota

 1-21-1904 A card party will be given by the ladies Altar Society at the Lafayette Resort on next Wednesday evening.

-8-18-1904 The choir of St. Ignatius Church went to Clearwater on Sunday to sing the mass at St. Lukes Church there.
+choir of St. Ignatius Church went to

 12-19-04 The assistance of the children at the Christmas mass at St. Ignatius Church was a pleasant and appreciated feature.
 They have been provided with books and will take up a thorough study of music.
 At the close of catechism on Saturday, the music class will be instructed by Mr. Satterlee.
 Any of the congregation are invited to join, and it is especially requested that the children attend.
 There are no charges whatever.